cgpalmer/ms4/README.md

 #### Returning user

 1. As a returning user, I want to be able to log in easily.
-2. As a returning user, I want to be able to modify one of my delivery details.
+2. As a returning user, I want to be able to modify my delivery details.
 3. As a returning user, I want to be able to modify one of my reviews.
 4. As a returning user, I want to be able to delete one of my reviews.
 5. As a returning user, I want to be able to delete one of my reviews.